 Despite the available alternatives now, the cost of textbooks is rising just as tuition is also increasing.
 According to the United States Bureau of Labor Statistics (BLS), the costs of new college textbooks have increased by "roughly 6% per year since 2001," approximately triple the rate of inflation.
 (Hill, 2015)

-Suffice to say, the continuous rise in the prices of textbooks may have contributed to many students’ decision to find alternative resources to cut down their expenditures.
+Suffice to say, the continuous rise in the average cost of books for college may have contributed to many students' decision to find alternative resources to cut down their expenditures.